Director, Country Counsel & Company Secretary of Boeing: Always spend Money to build your Character but never otherwise

 Like others, we have our share of experiences where we faced thefts or misappropriation or partners not being fair to us in family business matters.

-I am not saying that I am timid of not fighting for my rights but when there has been a question of Money over relationships and good conduct, I have always preferred the latter.
+I am not saying that I am timid about not fighting for my rights but when there has been a question of Money over relationships and good conduct, I have always preferred the latter.

 At times, you feel cheated and someone may be unfair or unkind to you, they value Money over a relationship, I would rather move on and focus on progressive things that make me positive and energetic.